cakiki/hub-docs/docs/hub/datasets-viewer.md

 ---
 ```

-Note that the viewer is always disabled on the private datasets.
+Note that the viewer is always disabled for private datasets.